 In other words, your skin doesn’t just live in some bubble, independent of the rest of your body.
 There’s this whole homeostasis thing going on, and if one thing in your body isn’t working well, then it can have a domino effect on the rest of your body.
 (6)

 It’s actually super interesting how important vitamin B5 is because, at a glance, its job seems pretty unremarkable.
 What pantothenic acid does is help to create something called “coenzyme A” (CoA).
-In turn, this CoA helps break down fatty acids and triglycerides in your body.
+In turn, this CoA helps break down fatty acid cells and triglycerides in your body.
 (4 & 7 )

 Seems basic, right?
 Well, sure, but there’s more to that.
 Don’t let the simple name of CoA fool you, okay?

-Because it breaks down these fatty acids and triglycerides inside your body, it means it’s going to have a direct effect on the amount of sebum your skin produces.
+Because it breaks down these fatty acids and triglycerides inside your body, it means it’s going to have a direct effect on the amount of sebum your skin produces and your overall skin elasticity.
 In other words, CoA can help reduce overall sebum production, leading to less oily skin and fewer breakouts.
 (8)

 What does that mean for you?
 Let’s break this down into smaller, bite-sized pieces so it’s easier to digest.
 For starters, we already established that CoA helps with lipid metabolism.

 Why does that matter?
 Sebum, that oily layer on your skin, is made of almost straight-up fat.
-In fact, over half of sebum (about 57%) is a combo of fatty acids and triglycerides, and the rest is a combo of squalene and cholesterol and a few other waxy esters.
+In fact, over half of sebum (about 57%) is a combo of fatty acid cells and triglycerides, and the rest is a combo of squalene and cholesterol and a few other waxy skin cells.
 (9)